Sebastian Janikowski: Oakland Raiders

 In 2011 Janikowski received an invite to the Pro Bowl and earned second-team All-Pro honors.

 In August 2013, Janikowski signed a four-year contract extension with the Raiders for $19 million over five years, including $8 million guaranteed.

 Prior to the 2017 season, he took a pay cut from his $4.05 million base salary to $3 million but it became fully guaranteed.
 On September 9, 2017, he was placed on injured reserve due to back issues and Giorgio Tavecchio was signed on from the practice squad to temporarily take his place as kicker.
 On February 14, 2018, it was reported that Janikowski would not be re-signed by the Raiders.

 Seattle Seahawks

 On April 13, 2018, Janikowski signed a one-year contract with the Seattle Seahawks.
 He won the Seahawks starting kicking job after the team released Jason Myers on August 20, 2018.
 In Week 12 against the Carolina Panthers, Janikowski made all three extra points and three field goals, including a 31-yard game winner as the Seahawks won 30–27.
 He was named the NFC Special Teams Player of the Week for his performance.
+Janikowski finished the 2018 season converting 48 of 51 extra point attempts and 22 of 27 field goal attempts.

-On January 5, 2019, Janikowski missed a 57-yard field goal against the Dallas Cowboys in the 2019 Wildcard Round of the NFL Playoffs and suffered a hamstring injury on the same missed field goal kick.
-The kicker position was then left in the hands of rookie Seahawks punter, Michael Dickson, who missed an onside kick that would have potentially put the Seahawks back in position to score and win the game.
+On January 5, 2019, Janikowski missed a 57-yard field goal against the Dallas Cowboys in the Wild Card Round of the NFL Playoffs and suffered a hamstring injury on the same missed field goal kick.
+The kicker position was left in the hands of rookie Seahawks punter, Michael Dickson, who missed an onside kick that would have potentially put the Seahawks back in position to score and win the game.